Chart Color Schemes

 Frenchville has shown very soft population growth performance across periods assessed by AreaSearch

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, which were released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings based on the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, lower quartile growth of regional areas across the nation is anticipated.
-According to aggregated SA2-level projections, Frenchville's population is expected to expand by 88 persons to reach a total of 9,252 by 2041, reflecting an increase of approximately 0.9% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, the Frenchville statistical area (Lv2) is expected to expand by 88 persons to 2041, reflecting an increase of 0.9% in total over the 17 years.

 Frequently Asked Questions - Population